opf/openproject/doc/installation/packaged/ubuntu-14.04/README.md

-Steps to install the OpenProject package for Ubuntu 14.04 Trusty.
+### Steps to install OpenProject on Ubuntu 14.04 Trusty

 All steps are prepended with `sudo` to ensure execution as the root user.

 **1. Import the packager.io repository signing key**